-Our Trade Marks Group was one of the first to be a licensed agent of the China Trademark Office, which has enabled us to understand the practice at an early stage.
+Members of our local team were amongst the first to be part of a licensed agency of the China Trademark Office, which has enabled us to understand the practice at an early stage.

 We offer trademark portfolio management services that include developing pro-active/defensive trademark filings, and the optimization of the goods and services classification system to maximize future enforceability.

-We work closely with associated local law firm, Lusheng, in relation to enforcement.
+We work closely with our Network Firm, Lusheng Law Firm, in relation to enforcement.
 Our team can help you make the most of your business in this key market.

 Patents in China cover inventions, designs and utility models.
 Filings are on the rise, so it is important, when entering the Chinese market, to take reasonable care to ensure that you are not infringing another party’s rights.

-Our patent professionals have a wide range of legal and practical experience in China.
+The local team includes patent professionals who have a wide range of legal and practical experience in China.
 They understand the local business environment and how to develop appropriate patenting strategies, liaising regularly with the client’s local and international business units to ensure that all foreseeable uses of the product in question are taken into account and all forms of available protection considered.

-In the last five years, we have filed over 1000 IP litigation cases; these include landmark cases that received awards from major IP organisations such as the State Intellectual Property Office (SIPO).
+In the last five years, we have worked with -Lusheng Law Firm to file over 1000 IP litigation cases; these include landmark cases that received awards from major IP organisations such as the State Intellectual Property Office (SIPO).

 In China designs are governed by patent law which is a relatively new concept in the country.
 However, the system is a popular one.
 Protection is relatively quick, easy and low-cost and people are willing to use the administration process and the courts to resolve any design infr ingement or other contentious matters.

-Our patent lawyers understand the local business environment and have experience drafting and filing design patents, and devising strategies that take account of the various forms of protection available.
+The local team understands the business environment in China and has experience of drafting and filing design patents, as well as devising strategies that take account of the various forms of protection available.
 We regularly liaise with our clients' local and international business units to ensure that all foreseeable uses of the product in question have been taken into account.

 While registration is not a pre-requisite for enforcing copyright in China (as China is a signatory of the Berne Convention), it is recommended as a simple means of proving prima facie existence and ownership of copyright to local authorities prior to enforcement action (e.g. at trade fairs where timely preparation in advance is paramount as there is little time to take action during the fair).